rexresearch

 delivered to patients.
 Although early indications are for

-application of CSAs with an ointment or cream, pills or injections
+application of CSAs with an ointment or cream, pills or

-BYU and Vanderbilt have jointly filed a patent on CSA technology,
+BYU and Vanderbilt have jointly filed a patent on CSA

-which has been licensed exclusively to Ceragenix.
+technology, which has been licensed exclusively to Ceragenix.

 Ceragenix CEO and Chairman Steven Porter said only further

-research will tell, but he was optimistic about the application of
+research will tell, but he was optimistic about the application

-help battle antibiotic- and antiviral-resistance strains of
+could help battle antibiotic- and antiviral-resistance strains

-disease as they manifest themselves.
+of disease as they manifest themselves.

-"We are encouraged . . . that CSAs may provide a completely unique
+"We are encouraged . . . that CSAs may provide a completely

-to current therapies," he said.
+those resistant to current therapies," he said.

 Assuming continued positive test results in animal and eventual